The Last Men Standing

-The Last Men Standing: The 8th Virginia Regiment in the American Revolution.
+The 8th Virginia Regiment in the American Revolution

-The Last Men Standing is now available for pre-order.
-The Fort Plain Museum is selling it at a generous discount.
-The 8th Virginia Regiment was unique in the Continental Army, and its story has never been fully told.
+DISCOUNTS ARE AVAILABLE FROM THE FOLLOWING RETAILERS: Amazon: $21.01 off The Fort Plain Museum: $10 off Paul Meekins Military & History Books (Britain): £10 off The 8th Virginia was unique in the Continental Army, and its story has never been fully told.
 George Bancroft called the 8th Virginia "one of the most perfect battalions of the American Army."
 Major General Charles Lee called them “a most excellent regiment” and chose them first in Virginia for Continental service “in preference to any other.”
-Two of its men rose from private to general over the course of their full military careers.
-They fought for many reasons, but one man, Sergeant John Vance, declared, "I fought in our Revolutionary War for liberty."
+Two of its men rose from private to general.
+Sergeant John Vance, declared, "I served in our Revolutionary War for liberty."

 The regiment is famous for its first colonel, the “fighting parson,” Peter Muhlenberg.
-However, there is much more to the story than Muhlenberg's well-known final sermon.
-The 8th Virginia was multi-ethnic, and its very existence tied north with south and east with west in a way that contributed meaningfully to national unity.
+The 8th Virginia was multi-ethnic, and its very existence tied north with south and east with west, contributing to national unity.
 About 800 men signed up to fight early in 1776.
-By the end of the war, only a few remained. |
+By the end of the war, only a few remained.
+The Last Men Standing is a unique narrative.
+These were Western men who cared more about Kentucky than the tax on tea.
+They were the original pioneers, setting cultural precedents that became fixtures in Western movies: fringed shirts, long rifles, migration trails, Conestoga wagons, Indian fighting, dueling, and buffalo hunting.
+To go west, they first had to fight first in the east. |

-"I fought in our Revolutionary War for liberty." |
+"I served in our Revolutionary War for liberty." |

 Frequently divided and detached, the regiment’s men served almost everywhere: Charleston, White Plains, Trenton, Princeton, Short Hills, Cooch's Bridge, Brandywine, Saratoga, Germantown, Valley Forge, and Monmouth.
 They suffered, and many died, from frostbite, malaria, smallpox, malnourishment, musket balls, bayonets, and cruel imprisonment.
 Their numbers dwindled until only a few remained to help corner Charles Cornwallis at Yorktown.
 Victorious, those who survived turned west to build the America we know.